 Web-based News Readers

 These are some of the top Web-based news readers that we are aware of:

 AmphetaDesk is a hybrid news aggregator.
 While there's a small application you run on your desktop (works with PCs and Macs), feeds are actually read on a customized Web page.
 AmphetaDesk's easy "Add a Channel" feature makes it one of the more flexible Web news readers.

 NewsIsFree collects headlines from almost 7,000 sources and allows users to browse and organize feeds online.

 Syndic8 is a a clearing house for RSS feeds, as well as for efforts to get sites to use RSS.

-Below are a few of the top news reader applications that we are aware of.
-For the most part, these client programs are more flexible than their Web-based counterparts.
+Below are a few of the top news reader applications that we are aware of:

-Nick Bradbury's FeedDemon pledges to "make RSS as easy to access as your e-mail."
+The FeedDemon pledges to "make RSS as easy to access as your e-mail."
 The reader is free and runs on Windows computers.

-A directory of RSS feeds is available via NewzCrawler, which bills itself as a Web news aggregator, reader, browser, and blog client.
+A directory of RSS feeds is available via NewzCrawler, which bills itself as an aggregator, reader, browser, and blog client.
 Compatible with most PCs, the $24.95 program features a Microsoft Outlook-like user interface and allows users to access feeds in various formats, including a news ticker.